Get assessed by a physiotherapist

 Ice

 If your bunion is painful and swollen, you can put something frozen on it.
-A bag of frozen peas is ideal but don’t leave it on any longer than 10 minutes at a time.
-And don’t put ice directly onto your skin because ice can damage skin – wrap the ice in a towel first.
+A bag of frozen peas is ideal, but don’t leave it on any longer than 10 minutes at a time.
+And don’t put ice directly onto your skin, because ice can damage skin – wrap the ice in a towel first.
 If you have diabetes or poor blood flow to your feet, speak to a GP or podiatrist first.

 Exercises

 Weak muscles in your foot and leg may affect bunion-related pain and movement problems.
 There are exercises you can do each day that may strengthen your muscles and ease the symptoms of bunions.
-There isn’t any evidence to prove these exercises work but if you decide to try them, it may help to combine them with other self-help methods.
+There isn’t any evidence to prove these exercises work, but if you decide to try them, it may help to combine them with other self-help methods.
 More research is needed to know for sure.

-Do all these exercises barefoot and hold each stretch for 5 seconds.
+Do all these exercises barefoot, and hold each stretch for 5 seconds.
 Keep going until you feel the muscles getting tired.
 You can start doing them sitting down in a chair before you progress to standing up and eventually balancing on one leg.

-• Try to shorten your foot while you keep your heel and the front of your foot on the ground but don’t curl your toes.
+• Try to shorten your foot while you keep your heel and the front of your foot on the ground, but don’t curl your toes.

 • Lift and spread your toes while you keep your heel and the front of your foot on the ground.
 While your toes are spread out, push your little toe down and out.
-Then push your big toe down toward the inside of your foot.
+Then push your big toe down towards the inside of your foot.

-• Stand with your knees bent then raise your arch while you keep your heel turned in.
+• Stand with your knees bent, then raise your arch while you keep your heel turned in.
 Then raise your heel off the floor while you keep pressure on your big toe.

 Treatment of bunions